sigstore/gh-action-sigstore-python/README.md

 The `release-signing-artifacts` setting controls whether or not `sigstore-python` uploads signing artifacts to the release publishing event that triggered this run.
+This setting has no effect on non-`release` events.

 If enabled, this setting also re-uploads and signs GitHub's default source code artifacts, as they are not guaranteed to be stable.